 We’ll start with the basics.

-Under normal circumstances, a performance review, also known as an appraisal, is a formal evaluation in which a manager assesses an employee’s job performance.
+A performance review, also known as an appraisal, is a formal evaluation in which a manager assesses an employee’s job performance.
 They do so by identifying strengths and weaknesses, offering constructive feedback, and helping set goals for future performance.

 Performing end-of-year reviews alone has been dismissed by many as an outdated approach to evaluation.
 Unfortunately, there’s no definite answer for when performance reviews should happen.
 Some reviews do still take place closer to the end of the year when an employee’s work over the past 12 months informs feedback and decisions.
 For a lot of businesses, though, this is changing.

 What’s right for your team?
 Regular check-ins are becoming more popular, especially in remote settings.
 It all depends on the size, needs, and resources of your company.
 81 percent of employees would prefer at least quarterly check-ins with their manager, according to a Growth Divide survey.

 Appraisals will differ significantly from business to business and employee to employee.
 Take these steps into account when planning your upcoming performance reviews.

 Regardless of the situation, it’s crucial to set expectations for your reviews upfront.
 This gives employees the chance to come prepared and ready for any feedback they are going to receive.
 At the end of an anxiety-ridden, unpredictable year, the things that you should focus on should reflect the times we’re in.
 For example, instead of poking at where someone’s performance fell down, focus on how they’ve overcome change and how they can hone that in their future work.

 It’s probably not the most practical thing to look back at the goals that were set at the end of last year or the start of this year.
 They will likely have changed significantly or might have been rendered irrelevant.